HouseMind: Tokenization Allows MLLMs to Understand, Generate and Edit Architectural Floor Plans¶

 Background & Motivation¶

-Limitations of Prior Work: (1) Diffusion and autoregressive models treat layout generation as a purely visual process, lacking explicit room-instance-level reasoning; (2) large models largely operate as black boxes with poor spatial controllability; (3) understanding, generation, and editing cannot be unified; (4) high computational overhead makes local deployment impractical.
+Limitations of Prior Work: (1) Most methods treat layout generation as a purely visual process, lacking explicit reasoning at the room-instance level, which leads to local plausibility but global inconsistency; (2) Large-scale VLM methods act as black-box generators with poor spatial controllability; (3) Existing frameworks struggle to unify understanding, generation, and editing within a single architecture; (4) High computational costs make local deployment difficult.

-Goal: To build an efficient, locally deployable unified framework that simultaneously supports spatial understanding, conditional generation, and controllable editing of floor plans.
+Goal: To build an efficient, locally deployable, and unified multimodal model that achieves joint reasoning for floor plan understanding, generation, and editing within a single framework.

 Method¶